Carmelo Abbate: Biography

-He works for the Italian weekly magazine Panorama, where he began as a collaborator and today he serves as Senior Editor, in the past he has held the same job for the cultural section of the magazine.
+He works for the Italian weekly magazine Panorama, where he began as a collaborator and today he serves as Senior Editor.
+In the past, he held the same job for the cultural section of the magazine.
 As an undercover reporter he conducted several major investigations, in particular with regard to social and economic topics, illegal immigration and catholic church scandals such as homosexuality in the Catholic Church, or Catholic priests involved in pedophilia.
 His book Sex and the Vatican: a secret journey in the reign of the chaste was ignored by most of the mainstream Italian media, but instead became a bestseller in France.